ModelW/py-wideo/doc/source/installation.md

 tempting to use something along the lines of `/tmp/wideo`.
 However, `/tmp` is often mounted as `tmpfs`, which is a virtual filesystem that can actually reside in-memory instead of being kept on disk.
 Therefore, anything under

+### `WIDEO_CHUNK_SIZE` (optional)

+Since, once again, video files can have an unwieldy size, it is necessary to cut them down to small pieces in order to upload them. `WIDEO_CHUNK_SIZE` allows you to choose exactly what size each chunk of the video files will be (5M by default).

 ## Set up encoding and cleanup tasks